 as the saturation jumps induced by the discontinuous capillary pressure curves at the matrix fracture interfaces.

-- 2D and 3D gravity dominant two phase flows with a continuous pressure discrete fracture model
+- 2D and 3D gravity dominant two phase flows with a continuous pressure discrete fracture matrix model